jcazevedo/moultingyaml/README.md

 }
 ```

-If your case class is generic in that it takes type parameters itself the
+If your case class has a type parameter the `jsonFormat` methods can also help
-`jsonFormat` methods can also help you.
-However, there is a little more
+you.
+However, there is a little more boilerplate required as you need to add
-boilerplate required as you need to add context bounds for all type parameters
+context bounds for all type parameters and explicitly refer to the case classes
-and explicitly refer to the case classes apply method as in this example:
+apply method as in this example:

 ```scala
 case class NamedList[A](name: String, items: List[A])